Flare by Spatie

 Laravel Vapor solves this by executing the hook before the request is finished, which can slow down your application quite a lot.

-In order to solve this issue, you can configure Flare to send traces using a job on the queue instead of sending them at the end of the request.
+In order to solve this issue, you can configure Flare to send traces and logs using a job on the queue instead of sending them at the end of the request.
 You can do this by changing the sender in your config/flare.php file:

 'sender' => [